Shyaam-06/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

 ## RESULT

-Thus Python program to check whether the given character is a vowel or not using if..else statement is executed.
+Thus Python program to check whether the given character is a vowel or not using if..else statement is executed successfully.